 This is indeed a design that creates a sense of adventure.
 While ample space is devoted to each piece, allowing the eye to move easily from one shoe to another and truly appreciate its beauty, the uneven placement of the shoes is strangely refreshing.
 Customers peruse the perimeter of the store not knowing what the next shelf has to offer – in what light, what shape and what arrangement.

-Even more, the design invites customers to sit down and enjoy the beauty of each piece, as they would enjoy a work of art.
-This is not the only Shoebaloo store that distinguishes itself by its extraordinary design.
+Even more, the entire interior invites customers to sit down and enjoy the beauty of each piece, as they would enjoy a work of art.
+This is not the only Shoebaloo shoe store store interior design that distinguishes itself by its extraordinary concept.
 The Shoebaloo luxury products deserve a home worthy of their quality – and they consistently get it.

 Please take a look at our Before and After images of selected projects from 2015 HERE.